UK Council for Psychotherapy

 Soothing, Loving, Accepting, Caring For Ourselves & Others

 Healthy Side Of Being Self(ish) There can be much confusion between being selfish and being self-responsible - taking loving care of ourselves.
 It's common that most of us don't grow up in families who stress the goal of learning to be loving to ourselves.
-And we can pick up messages that it's selfish when we attend to our own needs and feelings, rather than give ourselves up for others.
+And we can pick up messages that it's selfish when we attend to our own needs and feelings, rather than give ourselves up for others (compounded by our "should", "shouldn't", "ought", "must", "never", "always" beliefs).
 Yet the opposite is true, as we take responsibility for our own feelings and needs enabling us not to be needy of others.
-On the one hand, we may not want to be selfish - living as if only we count, expecting others to give themselves up and do what we want, being mean to others, disregarding their feelings or needs, compounded if we expect others to give themselves up for us, making them responsible for our feelings of pain and joy, getting angry at them for doing what they want to do - not what we want to do, or consistently make our own feelings, needs, wants, desires important without considering others' feelings, needs, wants, desires.
+On the one hand, we may not want to be selfish - living as if only we count, expecting others to give themselves up and do what we want, being mean to others, disregarding their feelings or needs (compounded if we expect others to give themselves up for us), making them responsible for our feelings of pain and joy, getting angry at them for doing what they want to do - not what we want to do, or consistently make our own feelings, needs, wants, desires important without considering others' feelings, needs, wants, desires.
 And similarly, we may not expect others to give themselves up for us or become demanding of them.
 We may believe that being selfless, on a path of love, is just giving to others, being good yet when selfless, we can over time feel empty, low, depressed because we have abandoned ourself.
 Keeping busy, struggling to slow down, relax, we may avoid prioritising our own being and expressing all of our Self in any way because we are not taking care of ourselves, projecting onto others (including our partner) our own unwanted, uncomfortable feelings.
 Yet if we are not self(ish) and independent to some degree, we may be living a life as if not fully existing (as if there is no self), give up on things, feel miserable - become self(less) because we don't want to be seen as selfish, so we consistently give up doing what we want and do what someone else wants us to do.
 We may also allow others who annoy us or we disagree with to get under our skin because we are out of touch with our own energy, vibration yet pick up on others' energies, overly focused on always being the peacemaker.
 Avoiding conflict, confrontation or not wanting to let people down, upset them, we may only end up trying to fix things, please others, become like a rescuer, martyr or victim-like.
 Basing our esteem on others is "other-esteem" not self-esteem.
 Giving ourself up to avoid being seen as selfish is not self-responsible and is manipulative and dishonest.
 Some may be in a codependent relationship, giving to others, struggling to receive.
 Duty bound, we may have some false beliefs about selfishness, which stop us not only asking for what we need, but also getting our basic dependency needs met.
 We may deny our need for love, or believe that we can be joyful, even if others around us don't like this or can't be happy, if others around us aren't happy, so we become self-sacrificing (e.g. in our relationship).
 If we want to thrive, flourish, we need to rid ourselves of any unhealthy guilt, nourish ourselves, prioritise self-care not as a luxury but out of self-respect.
 We each need to define selfishness and self-responsibility, so we are not dependent on others' definition of us.
 This helps us become secure in knowing that we have our own rights and responsibility to support our own highest good without intention to harm others, so we are no longer tempted to give ourself up when someone tells us we are selfish because we are not doing what they want us to do.
 Our healthy side of being selfish boosts our esteem and may include:

 Soothing Ourself Soothing ourselves in healthy ways for our own good with compassion, care so we aren't always dependent on unhealthy habits, addictions or on others, don't project our unwanted feelings onto others, e.g. our partner may be very important.
 This may mean taking downtime, soothing our emotional and physical distress, taking care of, regulating our own feelings (e.g. of any physical and emotional distress), giving what we need to give to ourselves, e.g. forgiveness, self-reassurance, comfort, calmness, peace of mind, nourishment, love and self-empathy.
 There are many ways to soothe ourselves including: immersing ourselves in simple, repetitive tasks, playing with anything.
 Doing something we really love to do, e.g. walking in nature, being with animals, taking a shower or bath, playing a musical instrument, listening to music, reading a book, having a pet, journalling, doing something creative, talking to a friend, or experiencing whatever feels loving or nurturing to us, including reassuring ourself through kind words.
-Ways to soothe ourself may also include cooking, baking, exploring the recipes, sewing, knitting, DIY, fishing, movements - including sports, exercising, tai chi, walking, dancing or singing, being in touch with our passions, art, pottery, painting, being engrossed in a good book, journal keeping, writing, poetry, being out in nature, being with animals, socialising (e.g. connecting with a long lost friend), travelling, taking a holiday, experiencing pleasurable things, including our work, playing, having fun, a child's laughter, being on top of a mountain, by a pond, making love, mindfulness, meditation, worship, praying or simply stopping and doing nothing, "faffing", being mindless, daydreaming, being in touch with beauty, connecting to our spiritual nature, leading to peak experiences.
+Ways to soothe ourself may also include cooking, baking, exploring the recipes, sewing, knitting, DIY, fishing, movements - including sports, exercising, tai chi, dancing or singing, being in touch with our passions, art, pottery, painting, being engrossed in a good book, writing, poetry, being out in nature, socialising (e.g. connecting with a long lost friend), travelling, taking a holiday, experiencing pleasurable things, including our work, playing, having fun, a child's laughter, being on top of a mountain, by a pond, making love, mindfulness, meditation, worship, praying or simply stopping and doing nothing, "faffing", being mindless, daydreaming, being in touch with beauty, connecting to our spiritual nature, leading to peak experiences.
 Simply faffing or daydreaming can also soothe us (see also Navigating Between Being & Doing).

 Developing, Tuning In With Our Loving Adult Some of us may struggle to develop our own loving adult, especially if our inner child (our feeling self) carries unbearable pain of rejection, loneliness, aloneness and abandonment or terror of helplessness from our childhood.
 This may mean that we are that child, maybe feeling lost, unworthy of love, unlovable, leading to shame, with no inner adult available to help handle these painful feelings.
 Internally, we may remain an alone and terrified child.
 So, we too may have abandoned our inner child.
 The need for attention, validation, love, and compassion is not going to come from another person.
 No matter how much we wish that someone could give to us what we didn't get as a child, it is not going to happen.
 We may need to learn how to give this to ourself.
 When we do, we will be well on our way to respond, support, reassure, love our own child within.
 Our own loving adult gradually learns to bring to our hurting child all the love and compassion we didn't receive as a child.
 (See also Self-Parenting - Struggling To Sense, Reassure, Love Our Own Child Within)

-Being a Loving Human Being, Loving Ourself, Self-Care, Self-Love - How Do We Love Ourself? - Being Our Own Strong, Wise, Mature Adult, Loving & Caring For Our Self Self-care isn't about self-indulgence, but more around being self-aware what's happening in our body, feelings, mind and taking care of ourself.
+Being a Loving Human Being, Loving Ourself, Self-Care, Self-Love - How Do We Love Ourself? - Being Our Own Strong, Wise, Mature Adult, Loving & Caring For Our Self Self-care isn't about self-indulgence, but more around being self-aware what's happening in our body, feelings, mind and taking care of ourself, find a place within, so we take responsibility for our feelings and inner child.
+Self-care supports our resilience.
 And learning to love ourself starts with learning to be present inside our body in the moment.
 (So just as we can't attend to a baby if we don't hear them cry, we can't attend to our own feelings and needs if we are unaware what it is we are feeling and needing.
 Yet if we are focused instead on what others think of us and what we want to get from others, this can stop us.)
-The more care we show ourself (relationally, organisationally, financially, physically, emotionally, sexually, spiritually, having boundaries), the more we can care for the world around us.
+The more care we show ourself (relationally, organisationally, financially, physically, emotionally, sexually, spiritually, having boundaries), the more we can care for both us and the world around us.
 This avoids burnout.
 Some of us may feel unlovable.
 Others may question what is love.
 When taking care of ourself we can come from our wounded place, kid ourself we are being caring, hold on to our resistances or come from self-love - the resource of our life, our loving adult (for example taking care, looking after, reassuring ourself when upset, coming to our own rescue, calming, comforting, soothing ourself).
 Some of us may struggle to grow up or with parenting ourself.
 In any moment we have a choice to be open to learn about loving ourself or try to have control over getting love and avoiding pain.
 We can't just turn a switch on, decide to love ourself.
 First we may need to be in touch with what blocks us, stops us loving ourself (our beliefs, what we tell ourselves, feeling resentful, depressed, esteem, etc.) We may have made caring for ourself a low priority or question how we can feel love for ourself rather than focusing our action on what we can do to love ourself.
 Some of us may be afraid to give special attention to our own needs, leading to potential sadness, hopelessness or despair.
 Making connection with our own source of love may now be a priority.
 And it is said we can't give what we don't have and it is an old maxim that we can't love others (see also Love & Approval), unless we love our self - accompanying, tending to ourself in caring, loving ways.
 And when we feel good about ourself - have some self-compassion, fill ourself with love and care for who we are, not only may we flourish but so too our confidence, as may our relationships as we share our love.
 We all have a capacity to be loving - without the need to get love back and live from this place of experiencing love.
 And from our love more love is created.
-At times we may need to nudge ourselves towards self-love, as if we see ourselves and are here, present in the moment, attending to our own love needs (see Contemplation, Creating Space & Quiet Time, Taking Pauses - Self-Awareness, Observation & Reflection).
+At times we may need to nudge ourselves towards self-love, as if we see ourselves and are here, present in the moment, attending to our own love needs (see Contemplation, Creating Space & Quiet Time, Taking Pauses - Self-Awareness, Observation & Self-Reflection, Including Journalling, Studying).
 Our loving adult can be also viewed as our mature, wise self, with a sense of internal presence, our higher mind which for some may be linked to our spiritual self.
 Alongside identifying, disidentifying and integrating all aspects of us, how we love ourself affects our enthusiasm, may include the following considerations:

 Expressing love to ourself means doing loving things to ourself, attending to our body, feelings, mind, sexuality and spirituality - whatever that means for us for some alongside spending time with loved ones, nature, supporting others, being in our being.
 Deeply loving ourself may also include getting out of our head, listening to and trusting our feelings, speaking up for ourselves, including asking for help when we need it, not engaging with people who treat us without respect or love, treating others with love and respect, defining our own worth, focusing on gratitude.

 Self-Acceptance, Loving Ourselves Unconditionally Coming from an empty place, we may be seeking unconditional love and acceptance from others, yet don't find it easy to accept ourselves in many ways, allow for what is, especially if we don't feel good enough and may prefer to choose safety over love.
 There is some truth in the cliché that when we value, unconditionally accept who we are, love ourselves, attending to our love needs, we are able to love others, share love.
-When we accept ourselves we feel more confident, have self-esteem, in our personal power, are less anxious, worry less, accept and witness life's ebbs and flows, can be more in touch with reality, the moment.
+When we accept ourselves we feel more confident, have self-esteem, are in our personal power, are less anxious, worry less, accept and witness life's ebbs and flows, can be more in touch with reality, the moment.
 Alongside our peace of mind, accepting ourselves also affects our body and we can become more relaxed, at ease.
-This experience may also put us in touch with our inner strength, inner will - being internally powerful, personal will, personal power, personal empowerment.
-When we discover self-acceptance we can take responsibility for ourself, feel our vulnerability, be at peace with ourself and eave behind the defences which hold us back now.
+This experience may also put us in touch with our inner strength, inner will - being internally powerful, personal will.
+When we discover self-acceptance we can take responsibility for ourself, feel our vulnerability, be at peace with ourself and leave behind the defences which hold us back now.
 The qualities of radical self-acceptance, loving ourself may include:

 Let it be, let it be, let it be, let it be